FairwindsOps/insights-docs/docs/configure/automation/integrations.md

 }
 ```

+If the Action Item associated with the ticket is `Resolved` or `Fixed`, the third party ticket will automatically close.

 ## PagerDuty Incidents
 If you have PagerDuty set up in your Insights organization, you can use the
 `createPagerDutyIncident` function to create incidents.